Mitigation strategies to prevent malware delivery and execution

 The ACSC urges organisations to exercise caution when using publisher certificate rules to allow operating system files and other applications to execute.
 There is a security risk of inadvertently allowing applications that are digitally signed by the same publisher which can be used for legitimate purposes or malicious purposes such as network propagation and running malicious programs.
 To help mitigate this security risk, ensure that publisher certificate rules specify the ‘Product Name’ in addition to the ‘Publisher Name’.

 Where possible, prevent users (and therefore malware running on the user’s behalf) from running system executables commonly used for malicious purposes as listed in mitigation strategy ‘Continuous incident detection and response’.
-Note the exception for regsvr32.exe and rundll32.exe – these are required for legitimate functionality but can be abused to circumvent application whitelisting, which can be mitigated by configuring rules in Microsoft’s Enhanced Mitigation Experience Toolkit (EMET).
+Note the exception for regsvr32.exe and rundll32.exe – these are required for legitimate functionality but can be abused to circumvent application control, which can be mitigated by configuring rules in Microsoft’s Enhanced Mitigation Experience Toolkit (EMET).

 When installing new software, avoid creating hashes for added files that aren’t of an executable nature.
-Otherwise if every new file is hashed, the whitelist of hashes is likely to become too large and if distributed via Group Policy, might unacceptably slow down users logging into their computers.
+Otherwise if every new file is hashed, the list of hashes is likely to become too large and if distributed via Group Policy, might unacceptably slow down users logging into their computers.
 Additionally, note that installing new software can create subdirectories in allowed paths that provide users (and therefore malware) with write and execute permissions, enabling arbitrary unapproved or malicious programs to run.
-Organisations need to verify the effectiveness of application whitelisting periodically and especially after installing new software.
+Organisations need to verify the effectiveness of application control periodically and especially after installing new software.

 Installers, or installation packages, can install, modify or remove programs.
 Common installer frameworks include Windows Installer and InstallShield.
 Installers often contain installation information as well as files to be installed all within one package.
 Windows Installer package files have an MSI/MSP filename extension and are commonly used to perform installation or modification of programs in Microsoft Windows environments.